 Is it good to have greasy hair before dyeing it?

-It used to be thought that having slightly oily or dirty hair would protect your hair from harsh colouring processes.
-This is why colouring your hair was often done at the hairdressers before you had washed it.
+It used to be thought that having slightly oily or dirty hair would protect your hair from harsh coloring processes.
+This is why coloring your hair was often done at the hairdressers before you had washed it.

-Nowadays, not all hair dyes use harmful chemicals like ammonia and there are far gentler ways of colouring hair, so greasy hair isn’t necessary for protection!
+Nowadays, not all hair dyes use harmful chemicals like ammonia and there are far gentler ways of coloring hair, so greasy hair isn’t necessary for protection!

 If you are planning on bleaching your hair, however, not having freshly washed hair can be an advantage – natural oils can protect your scalp from the bleaching process.